nodeschool/osaka/README.md

 tokyo
 =====

-nodeschool group for Tokyo, Japan
+nodeschool group for Osaka, Japan

 # join the chat